paintdog/JavaScript/README.md

 # JavaScript-Scripts

-Some little scripts I use to learn JavaScript
+I use (this tutorial)[https://javascript.info] to learn JavaScript.